griquelme/tidyms/docs/index.rst

 of Numpy, Pandas and scikit-learn.
 Get started by reading the :doc:`installation` instructions and then see an overview of the package in the :doc:`quickstart`.
 You can also see some applications in the example gallery.
-For detailed information about the mskm, you can see the :doc:`api` reference.
+For detailed information about tidyms, you can see the :doc:`api` reference.

 .. toctree::
    :maxdepth: 2